CDR Jack Feldhaus, USN

 va152skyraider1.jpg

-Douglas Skyraiders from VA152 attached to the USS Oriskany during the Westpac cruise of 1966.
+Douglas Skyraiders above from VA152 attached to the USS Oriskany during the Westpac cruise of 1966.
 Pictures courtesy of Andy Thomas, brother of Darwin Thomas who lost his life during this cruise while flying a Skyraider.
-The plane below was the plane Jack was in when he was shot down (510-137629).
-Andy thinks it's a good possiblitiy Jack is the pilot in this picture which was taken by his brother Darwin Thomas.
+The plane above on the right is AH-501 - 139701 which Lt Charles Wigger Fryer was flying when he was shot down over North Vietnam by small arms fire and killed in action on 7 August 1966.

 va152skyraider.jpg